thimis/raccoon-code-of-honor/README.md

-# raccoon-code-of-honor
-🦝 The Raccoon Code of Honor — A Universal Guide to Living Brightly
+ # 🦝 The Raccoon Code of Honor — A Universal Guide to Living

 🔥 1.
 Burn Bright